bxdoan/bxdoan/README.md

 <div align="center">

-> Your time is limited, so don’t waste it living someone else’s life.
+> Don’t give up, there’s no shame in falling down!
+True shame is to not stand up again!

-> — Steve Jobs —
+> — Shintaro Midorima —

 </div>